OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 As you have added new channels it is likely that several packages will be both up and down graded at this stage, and some new packages may be added.
 Please accept the changes by typing y at the prompt.

 **7) Now, let us search and install a package.
-Our example here is Connor, a command-line tool to deduplicate bam files based on custom, inline barcoding:** [https://github.com/umich-brcf-bioinf/Connor]
+Our example here is FastQC, a command-line tool to profile quality scores in a fastq file:**

     ``` $ conda search fastqc```

 **8) Check whether or not you have it installed:**

     ```
-    # use fastqc
+    # find fastqc
     $ conda list fastqc
     # or:
     $ which fastqc